patters-match/gba-emu-compilation-builders/README.md

 The scripts combine the emulator binary with the game ROMs and their required metadata into a ```.gba``` executable for Gameboy Advance.
 Since they are Python 3 scripts they will run on most contemporary platforms, unlike the original 32bit Windows binaries.

 ## Usage
 You can drag and drop multiple file selections onto the shell window in which you are preparing the command line.
-This makes these scripts well suited for building large compilations.
+Most options are not needed since they have sensible defaults.
+This makes these scripts well suited for building large compilations very easily.
 Usually the shell will alphabetically sort multiple file selections.

 Each script has help information accessible via the ```-h``` command line option.
 For example:
 ```